-The "temporary visitor" status is a nonimmigrant classification for persons desiring to enter the United States temporarily for business (B-1), for pleasure or medical treatment (B-2), or combination of both (B-1/B-2) purposes.
-The Unite State Department of State (DOS) and Department of Homeland Security (DHS) officers have wide discretion in granting B-1 and B-2 visas or entry to the US.
+The "temporary visitor" status is a nonimmigrant classification for those desiring to enter the US temporarily for business (B-1 or WB), for pleasure (B-2 or WT), or combination purposes.
+The US Department of State (DOS) and Department of Homeland Security (DHS) officers have wide discretion in granting B-1 and B-2 visas or entry to the US.

-- DOS/DHS may not view B-1/WB or B-2/WT Visitor status as appropriate for someone coming to a university to study, conduct research, consult, or lecture.
-Another immigration category, such as F-1 student or J-1 exchange visitor, may be appropriate for such purposes and could possibly refuse a B visa or entry to the US in B visitor status.
+- DOS/DHS will most likely not view B-1/WB or B-2/WT Visitor status as appropriate for someone coming to the university to study, conduct research, consult, or lecture.
+Another immigration category, such as F-1 student or J-1 exchange visitor, is probably more appropriate for such purposes.
+The B visa could be refused or entry to the US in B status could be denied in such cases.

-- Therefore, it will be at the foreign national’s own risk to obtain a visa and to gain admission to the US as a B-1/WB or B-2/WT visitor.
+- It's the foreign national’s responsibility to obtain a visa and to gain admission to the US as a B-1/WB or B-2/WT visitor.
 S/he also assumes any risk associated with the decision to attempt entry to the US in this category.

-- See the DOS’s information on Visitor’s Visas for Pleasure and Business at http://travel.state.gov/visa/temp/types/types_1262.html for further information and requirements.
+- See the DOS’s information on Visitor’s Visas for Pleasure and Business for further information and requirements